thelivetraveling/webpage_en/_posts/spain/2021-07-02-cadiz-weekend.md

 ## **Monument to the Constitution of 1812: Tribute to La Pepa**

-The **Monument to the Cortes of 1812**, popularly known as the Monument to the Constitution of 1812 or "La Pepa," was erected in 1912 to commemorate the first centenary of the historic Spanish Constitution promulgated in Cádiz.
+The **Monument to the Courts of 1812**, popularly known as the Monument to the Constitution of 1812 or "La Pepa," was erected in 1912 to commemorate the first centenary of the historic Spanish Constitution promulgated in Cádiz.
 The work of architect Modesto López Otero and sculptor Aniceto Marinas, it is Neoclassical in style and symbolizes the values of liberty, justice, and citizenship.

 From afar, the monument dominates the square with its imposing semicircular colonnade and its tall central tower.
 As I approached, I could appreciate the details of the sculptures representing War, Peace, Agriculture, and Industry.
 Reading the names of the *doceañista* deputies inscribed on the hemicycle is an exercise in historical memory.
 It is a place that emanates solemnity and civic pride.